 Formed From Saratoga As A

 Organized As A Town

 March 7, 1788

 Erected 1932 by New York State Education Department.

 Topics.
 This historical marker is listed in these topic lists: Colonial Era • Settlements & Settlers.

 Location.
 42° 54.581′ N, 73° 53.695′ W. Marker is in Town of Ballston, New York, in Saratoga County.
 Marker is at the intersection of Lake Hill Road (County Route 339) and Kingsley Road, on the right when traveling east on Lake Hill Road.
 Touch for map.
 Marker is in this post office area: Ballston Lake NY 12019, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on February 27, 2016, by Howard C. Ohlhous of Duanesburg, New York.
-This page has been viewed 177 times since then and 22 times this year.
+It was originally submitted on February 27, 2016, by Howard C. Ohlhous of Duanesburg, New York.
+This page has been viewed 194 times since then and 14 times this year.
 Photos: 1, 2, 3. submitted on February 27, 2016, by Howard C. Ohlhous of Duanesburg, New York. • Bill Pfingsten was the editor who published this page.